-When you update Adobe Muse to a newer version and then reload your .muse file to the web server, you see the following error message:
+When you update Adobe Muse CC to a newer version and then republish your Adobe Muse site to the web server, you see the following error message:

 Some files on the server may be missing or incorrect.